Oliver-makes-code/gekker-lang/spec/Data.md

     - `Range` is a trait, so must be a reference (`ref ..i32`)
 - `!(TErr) TOk` -> `Result<TOk, TErr>`
     - `func ReadToString(fileName: string): !(IoError) string;`
+    - This is not recommended outside of simple return types.